Discriminator-free Unsupervised Domain Adaptation for Multi-label Image Classification: Introduction

 \section{Introduction}

 Multi-Label Image Classification (MLIC) aims at predicting the presence/absence of a set of objects in a given image.
-It is widely studied in the Computer Vision community due to its numerous fields of applications such as object recognition~\cite{multi-object}, scene classification~\cite{deeply} and attribute recognition~\cite{human-attr}.
+It is widely studied in the Computer Vision community due to its numerous fields of applications such as object recognition~\cite{multi-object}, scene classification~\cite{deeply}, and attribute recognition~\cite{human-attr, deepfake}.

-With the latest advancements in deep learning, several MLIC methods~\cite{resnet,tresnet,asl} have achieved remarkable performance on well-known datasets~\cite{coco,voc}.
+With the latest advancements in deep learning, several MLIC methods~\cite{resnet,tresnet,asl, iml-gcn} have achieved remarkable performance on well-known datasets~\cite{coco,voc}.
 Nevertheless, the effectiveness of deep learning-based methods widely relies on the availability of annotated datasets.
 This requires costly and time-consuming efforts.
-As a result, given the limited number of labelled data, existing MLIC methods tend to have poor generalization capabilities to unseen domains.
+As a result, given the limited number of labeled data, existing MLIC methods tend to have poor generalization capabilities to unseen domains.
 This problem is commonly known as \textit{domain-shift}, where a method trained on a \textit{source} dataset fails to generalize on a \textit{target} one belonging to a different domain.
 To overcome this issue, \textit{Unsupervised Domain Adaptation (UDA)}~\cite{dann,mada} can be an interesting strategy.
-The idea behind UDA consists in leveraging unlabeled data from the target dataset in order to reduce the gap between the source and the target domains.
+The idea behind UDA is to leverage unlabeled data from the target dataset to reduce the gap between the source and the target domains.